seanstrom/Essays/importance-of-values.md

 * manipulating strings
 * iterating over data

-can now be be modeled as functions.
+would now be be modeled as functions.

 ```coffeescript
 add       = (a, b) -> a + b